A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics II: Classical Model of Constrained Zitterbewegung Motion for Many Particles

 Integrating both sides of (73), summing over all $N$ terms, and setting the integration constants equal to the rest masses, we then obtain the classical $N$-particle Hamilton-Jacobi equation for (70)

 Correspondingly, the probability density $\rho(q,t)$ now evolves by the modified $N$-particle continuity equation

 which preserves the normalization, $\int\rho_{0}d^{3N}q=1$.
-As in the free particle case, each element of the $i$-th ensemble is a \emph{zbw} particle, making the phase $S$ a single-valued function of $q$ and $t$ (up to an additive integer multiple of $2\pi$) and implying
+As in the free particle case, since $S$ is a field over the possible positions that the actual \emph{zbw} particles can occupy at a time \emph{t}, and since for each possible position the phase of each \emph{zbw} particle satisfies the condition (63), it follows that $S$ is a single-valued function of $q$ and $t$ (up to an additive integer multiple of $2\pi$) and satisfies

 Then we can combine (74-75) into the nonlinear Schrödinger equation